elixir-lang/elixir-lang.github.com/_posts/2017-10-21-stream-data-property-testing-comes-to-elixir.markdown

 The community has expressed some concern regarding two main things: why do we want to include a property-based testing tool in Elixir's standard library?
 And why write such a tool from scratch instead of using one of the existing Erlang or Elixir solutions?

-The answer to the first question is that we want to include such a tool in Elixir because we believe that providing such a tool in the standard library will encourage developers to use property-based testing and ultimately improve their software and the way they write it.
+The answer to the first question is that we believe that providing such a tool in the standard library will encourage developers to use property-based testing and ultimately improve their software and the way they write it.
 At the same time, we want to be able to use property-based testing to test the Elixir codebase itself (which already turned out great [in the past][quickcheck-pr]).
 To do this, we can't rely on an external library, so we need to have a solution built into the standard library.

-The reasons for writing such a tool from scratch are best explained by José in [this ElixirForum post][elixirforum-post]:
+The reasons for writing a new property-based testing library from scratch are best explained by José in [this ElixirForum post][elixirforum-post]:

 > * Since we want to bundle it as part of Elixir, the code should be open source with an appropriate license.
 > * We wanted to add both data generation and property testing to Elixir.
 That's why the library is called stream_data instead of something named after property tests.
 The goal is to reduce the learning curve behind property testing by exposing the data generation aspect as streams, which is a known construct to most Elixir developers.
 We had this approach in mind for a while and the first library we saw leveraging this in practice was [@pragdave's pollution][pollution].